IMS-TEAM-1/mower/arduino/SoftwareDesignDescription.md

 * "The Software Design Description shall contain low level requirements linked to the high level requirements in this document as needed in order to implement the functionality." - From Trello:

-1. Retrieve line follower data. - 2 (Difficulty, abstract)
-2. Be able to control the motors. - 2
+RNR1.
+Retrieve line follower and ultrasonic data. - 2 (Difficulty, abstract.
+RNR = Requirement Number) RNR2.
+Be able to control the motors. - 2
-3. Be able to install Raspbian/Raspberry Pi OS. - 1
+RNR3.
+Be able to install Raspbian/Raspberry Pi OS. - 1
-4. Establish communicaiton between Raspberry Pi and Arduino. - 2
-5. Capture a picture with Raspberry Pi. - 3
+RNR4.
+Establish communicaiton between Raspberry Pi and Arduino. - 2 RNR5.
+Capture a picture with Raspberry Pi. - 3
-6. Bug testing for each sprint. - 3
+RNR6.
+Bug testing for each sprint. - 3
-7. Transition form defined loop code to communication based code. - 2
-8. Manage Wi-Fi connections. - 3
+RNR7.
+Transition form defined loop code to communication based code. - 2 RNR8.
+Manage Wi-Fi connections. - 3
-9. Establish a communication between the Pi and backend over Internet. - 3
-10. Hanlde encoder and gyroscope data. - 7, Edited: 2
+RNR9.
+Establish a communication between the Pi and backend over Internet. - 3 RNR10.
+Hanlde encoder and gyroscope data. - 7, Edited: 2
-11. Implement all API-requests and posts. - 3
+RNR11.
+Implement all API-requests and posts. - 3
-12. Implement dead reckoning function. - 3, Edited: 5
+RNR12.
+Implement dead reckoning function. - 3, Edited: 5
-13. Document code in Arduino. - 2
+RNR13.
+Document code in Arduino. - 2
-14. Thread solution for Pi code. - 8
+RNR14.
+Thread solution for Pi code. - 8
-15. Do this SDD. - 2
+RNR15.
+Do this SDD. - 2
-16. Set up and implement serial protocol. - 3, Edited 1: 5, Edited 2: 7
+RNR16.
+Set up and implement serial protocol. - 3, Edited 1: 5, Edited 2: 7
-17. Implement Pi Bluetooth. - 2, Edited: 5
+RNR17.
+Implement Pi Bluetooth. - 2, Edited: 5
-18. Document code in Pi. - 2
+RNR18.
+Document code in Pi. - 2
-19. Do complete system test. - 8
+RNR19.
+Do complete system test. - 8

 * "Each Low level requirement or related softeware work package shall contain an estimate of how much work that is required for completion of the task." - Seen above.
 * "The sum of all tasks and estimated efforts shall be compared with the time fram and resource availability of the project and planned accordingly." - Done when project is over.